 The second and more realistic option is to buy them from someone who has already mined them.
 To do this you first need to set up a Bitcoin wallet online.

-This is effectively a file which holds digital money.
+This is effectively a file that holds digital money.
 Once this has been set up you receive an address which is a long series of numbers and letters (34 characters).
 This is what you give out to people who are going to send you Bitcoins.
 It is like the sort code and account number of a bank account.

 Once you have this number, you can then buy Bitcoins online.
 There are a number of websites where you can do this.
-Enter the amount you want, complete a bank transfer with the real world currency equivalent amount and then you receive your Bitcoins.
+Enter the amount you want, complete a bank transfer with the real-world currency equivalent amount, and then you receive your Bitcoins.

 How to Spend It

 To spend Bitcoins involves using the 34 character address of the person or shop you are paying.
-Basically you would access your Bitcoin wallet, instruct it to pay the appropriate address and your Bitcoin balance will adjust accordingly.
+Basically, you would access your Bitcoin wallet, instruct it to pay the appropriate address and your Bitcoin balance will adjust accordingly.

 One word of warning though.
-Bitcoin transactions are non returnable.
+Bitcoin transactions are nonreturnable.
 Once it has left your wallet, it is gone forever!
 Think of it as cash.
 Once you put the paper money into the person’s hand, you’re not going to get it back!

 Advantages of Bitcoin